Etherial-h/Etherial-h.github.io/_pages/about.md

   - /about.html
 ---

 I'm a graduate student at Sun Yat-sen University, under the supervision of Prof. Qing Ling.
-I received my B.S. in Information and Computing Science from Sun Yat-sen University.
+I received my B.S. in Information and Computing Science from Sun Yat-sen University in 2023.
 My research interests are in optimization and differential privacy.